Roamingmistake/Hackdonalds/README.md

 # Pivoting to XXE

-With authentication bypassed, our focus shifted to the /api/parse-xml endpoint.
+With authorization bypassed, our focus shifted to the /api/parse-xml endpoint.
 This endpoint accepted XML input from the client and leveraged the Node.js library libxmljs2 for XML processing.
 We see we get a reflected response back from the parser.

  ![Screenshot 2025-04-11 161719](https://github.com/user-attachments/assets/efc84bd7-bd9e-4f57-8f62-5a51f84d19f8)